AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 * [Medical Examination Standard For Vocational Driving License (2011)](https://www.jpj.gov.my/wp-content/uploads/2022/11/MED-EXAMINATION-STANDARDS.pdf)

 Note: Notice that these are for vocational driving license, not a personal one.
-Hence, the rules are likely more relaxed for personal driving license
+Hence, the rules are likely more relaxed for personal driving license.
+If you read the policies further, you will notice that the revocation is limited to a subset of mental illnesses, but even then it can be restored if the person is receiving treatment.

 ##### News